-Paulina Gretzky Floats On Animal Print Pool Raft In Minuscule String Bikini
+Paulina Gretzky Floats On Animal-Print Pool Raft In Minuscule String Bikini

-Paulina Gretzky doesn’t always share photos on social media, but when she does — the blond bombshell generates a ton of buzz.
-Before her April 19 upload, the model had been quiet on Instagram, sharing her last photo back on March 2.
+Paulina Gretzky doesn’t always share photos on social media, but when she does, the blond bombshell generates a ton of buzz.
+Before her April 19 upload, the model had been quiet on Instagram, posting her last photo back on March 2.
 A month and a half later, she was back at it again — this time in a skimpy bikini.

 The sizzling new shot captured the girlfriend of Dustin Johnson floating around in a pool.
 The model was surrounded by glistening blue water on all sides while she rested on a donut pool float that boasted an animal print pattern.
 Gretzky did not add a geotag to her photo but shared that she was practicing social distancing on the float from online retailer FUNBOY, a company that is donating 20 percent of profits to pandemic charities.
 Her day at the pool called for sexy attire that included a shimmery bikini that did her flawless figure nothing but favors.